acsone/acsone-addons/hr_timesheet_project_access_restriction/README.rst

 HR Timesheet Project Access Restriction
 =======================================

-This module allow you to manage the access to project by project:
+This module allows you to manage the access to project by project:

 An employee defined as 'manager' on a project can:
 *  Manage the project,
 *  See analytic accounts related to the project,